 When you’re ready for a change

-7. The Golden Door in the Hunter Valley in Australia is a bit of an institution.
+The Golden Door in the Hunter Valley in Australia is a bit of an institution.
 It is a very well known spa name in Australia.
-Ironically it is located in a fantastic wine region but there is no wine – or caffeine available.
-But the location is absolutely stunning and there are not too many places where you can see kangaroos jumping along with your morning outdoor yoga!
+Ironically The Golden Door is located in the fantastic Hunter Valley wine region but there is no wine – or caffeine available.

 Something quite Different